CCMI-CDT/software-engineering-fundamentals/src/intro.md

 # Introduction

-In this training workshop  you will explore programming models for scientific computing.
-Topics include
+In this training workshop you will learn things.
+These will include:

-- Fundamentals of Scientific Computing
-- Programming languages for HPC
-- Multithreading and multiprocessing
-- GPU programming models
+- Something
-- Widely used HPC libraries
+- Something else
+- A third thing

 The training will consist of guided sessions, student presentations, and programming exercises.